amyy54/uformat/README.md

         Print logs tagged "Debug" or higher.
 ```

-## uformat.json
+## Configuration

-The format of the file is fairly self explanatory, and can be seen in this
+The JSON schema for the configuration file (.uformat.json) can be found in
-project.
-The name is purely decorative and helps for organization.
-The `ignore`
-section requires some weird formatting (as of now), as it uses absolute path
-names, as opposed to relative.
+[the dist folder](dist/.uformat.schema.json).
+Light documentation is available
+through the schema and its descriptions of values.